 The website must have a header and footer on each page with the words “Independent Distributor” prominently displayed.

 Distributor’s personal website may not be an exact copy of Sisel’s International Company website nor imply it is an official Sisel site and must be visually distinguishable.

 The website must have a disclosure close in proximity to any registered products the sentence “Sisel®, FuCoyDon®, FuCoyDon UFG®, Diminish®, Eternity®.
 Influence®, Innerchi®, SpectraMaxx®, Suprashine®, Terminator®, Timeless Minerals®, Triangle of Life®, SupraNaturals® and Sisel Safe® is a registered trademark of Sisel International, LLC and/or its affiliates and used with permission.”
 (Distributors need to reference only those trademarks that appear on the site).
 The site only needs to reference the first time that a trademarked term is used on each page.
 Applicable ® and TM designations should always accompany Sisel products.

-All use of trademarks, in any form, whether in an Internet website URL, a domain name, or otherwise, is prohibited without the prior written consent from Sisel, which consent may be granted in its sole discretion and withdrawn at any time.
+All use of trademarks, in any form, whether in an Internet website URL, on a website, or otherwise, is prohibited without the prior written consent from Sisel, which consent may be granted in its sole discretion and withdrawn at any time.
 This includes but is not limited to all the Sisel trademarked products, either individually or in combination with other words.
 Distributors may not use Sisel trademarks, trade names, logos, or copyrighted material without the prior written consent of Sisel.
 See also Section 4.2.3.

 The website may not claim to be an “official” or “approved” site, or by its content give the impression it is a Company sponsored site.

 Buried codes and metatags may not make any explicit or implicit product claims, health claims, medical claims or use words that refer to illness or diseases.